Updated: Oct 13

 In the Jocassee Gorges, you can find the highest diversity of salamanders in the world as well as an incredibly rare flower called the Oconee Bell.
 This delicate, white flower only grows in the Southern Appalachian Mountains near the border of Georgia, North Carolina, and South Carolina.
 However, most of its habitat is in South Carolina in the Jocassee Gorges.
 You can see them bloom from mid-March through April.

 Lake Hartwell Country is the land By the Blue Wall.
 It's magnificent beauty can be seen from the winding roads of Highway 11, to the main street of Pickens, to the back porch of Chattooga Belle Farm, all the way down to Big Water Marina in the southernmost parts of our region.
 To read more about The Blue Wall, click here.

 Check out our interview with local expert and historian, Dennis Chastain, as he explains in detail why the Blue Wall is such a magnificent facet to the upstate of South Carolina:

 We hope to see you soon in Lake Hartwell Country and help you experience all of the incredible activities that the land By the Blue Wall has to offer!
-Visit our website lakehartwellcountry.com for more information.
-You can also keep up with us on Facebook, Instagram, Twitter, and Pinterest.
+For more information, take a look around our website or keep up with us on Facebook and Instagram.
+You can also stop by our visitor center in Pendleton!
 We'll see y'all soon!